If your team uses Jira Service Management (JSM) for support or IT, you’ve probably had this thought before: "Is it time to add another Jira agent?"

 Supercharging JSM: Augmenting your team with an AI agent

-This is where a tool like eesel AI fits in.
-It connects directly to your existing Jira Service Management instance and helps your team get more done, without forcing you to change your entire workflow or blow your budget.
+This is where a tool like eesel AI fits in perfectly.
+It connects directly to your Jira Service Management instance to help your team achieve more within your existing workflow.

 Automating workflows with confidence and control